BorisNaydenov/BorisNaydenov/README.md

 👀 Hi, I’m @BorisNaydenov.
 Watch me in а relaxed [YouTube video :)](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT)

- 👀 Look at my projects in Repositories - from Data, Finance, and Statistics to Sales, Marketing, and Taxation.
+ 👀 Look at my projects in Repositories - Data, Finance, Marketing.

 👀 How to Contract me:                <a href="mailto:borissnaydenov@gmail.com">Email</a> or <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a> .

-Call me on +49 1590 244 7610 or
+👀 Call me on +49 1590 244 7610 or
  [Reserve a 20 min slot](https://calendar.app.google/eNwAEaZ4HGrDLoR4A).

 <br>